Howtoo Logo

 Step 8: Reconnect alternator wiring

-• Reconnect the electrical plug until it clicks.
+• Reconnect the alternator plug until it clicks.

-• Use the serpentine belt tool (specialty) or 15mm socket to rotate the tensioner, slip the belt onto the alternator pulley, then release tension slowly.
+• Use a 15mm socket to rotate the tensioner, slip the belt onto the alternator pulley, then release slowly.

-• Reconnect the negative (-) battery terminal and tighten using a 10mm socket.
+• Reconnect the negative battery cable using a 10mm socket.

 ✅ After Repair

-• Start the engine and confirm the battery/charging warning light is off.
+• Start the engine and confirm the charging warning light stays off.

 💰 DIY vs Shop Cost